wp-plugins/login-page-styler/readme.txt

 There are no FAQ just yet

 == Screenshots ==
-1. New look for Wp login page with login page styler.</b></b>
-For more screenshots visit: <a href="http://web-settler.com/login-page-styler/">Screenshots</a>
+1. New look for Wp login page with login page styler, For more screenshots visit: <a href="http://web-settler.com/login-page-styler/">Screenshots</a>.

-2.Login page customized in a new style
+2.Login page customized in a new style .

-3.Anpther new look for login page
+3.Anpther new look for login page .
 == Changelog ==
 Not yet.